Mayowa-Ojo/eyeball/README.md

 #### TODO :construction:
 * sorting output
-* grouping files with same extension
+* grouping files by extension
 * more stats